-The reason urban residence confers a major advantage in the ability to convert from rural to urban hukou may lie in the concomitants of mixed status.
+We return now to consideration of why urban residence confers a major advantage in the ability to convert from rural to urban hukou, doubling the odds relative to those who grew up in rural areas.
+The answer may lie in the concomitants of mixed status.
 Most people who grew up in towns or cities but lacked urban hukou as children nonetheless had local hukou.
-In the IMHC data (the necessary information is lacking in the CGSS), 94% of the mixed population were born in urban areas, and 86% had local hukou.
+In the IMHC data (the necessary information is lacking in the CGSS), 94% of the mixed population were born in urban areas and 86% had local hukou.
 Given these high percentages, it is evident that most members of the mixed population were not the children of migrants, because if they were they would lack local hukou.
-Rather, this situation is largely due to the process of urbanization--some places adjacent to large cities are administratively identified as urban areas while their residents' hukou status remains rural.
-In other urban areas, people who did agricultural work were assigned a rural hukou.
-Because these people had local hukou, they were entitled to go to local public schools and to obtain jobs reserved for local residents.
-In addition, they may have benefitted from exposure to urban life, in particular to the greater emphasis on the written word, which would have improved their performance in school and their ability to handle non-manual jobs.
-Evidence consistent with this conjecture is that, net of parental education and occupation, those from mixed origins had more books in their homes at age 14 than did those from rural origins (computation from the IMHC).
+Rather, this situation reflects the complexity of "urban" definitions in China.
+Sometimes areas are reclassified from rural to urban in anticipation of the expansion of central cities.
+In such situations, portions of the new urban entities may remain predominantly agricultural, with the people living there retaining their rural hukou and often continuing to engage in agricultural work (Chan, 2007).
+At some later point, after the former rural areas become urbanized, the local government may convert the entire rural population with local status to urban hukou.11 Because rural hukou people living in such places had local hukou, they were entitled to go to local public schools and to obtain jobs reserved for local residents.

+In addition, as the places where they lived became increasingly urbanized, they may have benefitted from exposure to urban life, in particular to the greater emphasis on the written word, which would have improved their performance in school and their ability to handle non-manual jobs.
+Evidence consistent with this conjecture is that, net of parental education and occupation, those from mixed origins had more books in their homes at age 14 than did those from rural origins (computation from the IMHC); about 21% of those from mixed origins had 50 or more books, compared to only 10% of those from rural origins.